 A student may earn more than one Graduate degree at Calvary.
 Both degrees should not be taken concurrently, however.
-The second Graduate degree may be earned with a limit of 9 transfer hours or 12 Calvary credits from one degree being applied to the second degree program.
-Course substitutions and transfer credits will be reviewed on a case by case basis to determine which credits may apply.
+Transfer credits are limited to 25% of the program.
+Course substitutions and transfer credits will be reviewed on a case-by-case basis to determine which credits may apply.
 Required courses must be completed in each degree.
 Any questions regarding this policy may be referred to the Academic Curriculum Committee (ACC).